 If your newborn baby (under the age of 6 weeks) is not pooping at all or very rarely pooping, see your doctor immediately.
 In rare cases, not pooping can be a sign of an underlying health issue.
 Check for other symptoms like:

 - stomach bloating

-- arching his back like they’re in pain
+- arching their back like they are in pain

 Babies who are older than 6 weeks will occasionally be constipated.
 Call your doctor if your baby has not had a poop for longer than a week or if they get constipated with hard stools more than once or twice.

 Ask your doctor if you should try home remedies for your little one, like: